nodejs/node/doc/api/n-api.md

 won't be used).
 The given function is called implicitly by the runtime when the property is set from JavaScript code (or if a set on the property is performed using a N-API call).
-- `method`: Set this if you want the property descriptor object's `value` property to be a JavaScript function represented by `method`.
+- `method`: Set this to make the property descriptor object's `value` property to be a JavaScript function represented by `method`.
 If this is passed in, set `value`, `getter` and `setter` to `NULL` (since these members won't be used).